-The accounting for available-for-sale securities will look quite similar to the accounting for trading securities from Chapter 6.
+The accounting for investments in available-for-sale debt is similar to the accounting for trading securities.
 In both cases, the investment asset account will be reflected at fair value.
 But, there is one significant difference pertaining to the recognition of the changes in value.
 For trading securities, the changes in value are recorded in operating income.
 However, for available-for-sale securities, the changes in value go into a special account called Unrealized Gain/Loss – Other Comprehensive Income.
-It may be helpful to review the Chapter 6 coverage of trading securities.

 Other comprehensive income (OCI) is somewhat unique.
 Begin by recognizing that the accounting profession embraces the all-inclusive approach to measuring income.
 This essentially means that all transactions and events make their way through net income.
 This has not always been the case; once only operational items were included in the income statement (a current operating concept of income).

 Next, assume that financial statements were being prepared on March 31.
-By that date, Merriam’s stock declined to $9 per share.
+By that date, Merriam’s debt had declined in value.
 Accounting rules require that the investment “be written down” to current value, with a corresponding charge against OCI.
 The charge is recorded as follows:

 This charge reduces other comprehensive income.
-But, net income is not reduced, as there is no charge to a “normal” income statement account.
+But, net income is not reduced.
 The rationale is that the net income is not affected by temporary fluctuations in market value, given the intent to hold the investment for a longer term.
-During April, the stock of Merriam bounced up $3 per share to $12.
+During April, the debt’s market value improved to $60,000.
 Webster’s adjustment is:

 Notice that the three journal entries now have the available-for-sale securities valued at $60,000 ($50,000 – $5,000 + $15,000).
-This is equal to their market value ($12 X 5,000 = $60,000).
+This is equal to market value.
 The OCI has been adjusted for a total of $10,000 in credits ($5,000 debit and $15,000 credit).
 This cumulative credit corresponds to the total increase in value of the original $50,000 investment.
-As an alternative to directly adjusting the Available-for-Sale Securities account, some companies may maintain a separate Valuation Adjustments account that is added to or subtracted from the Available-for-Sale Securities account.
+As an alternative to directly adjusting the Available-for-Sale Debt Securities account, some companies may maintain a separate Valuation Adjustments account that is added to or subtracted from the Available-for-Sale Debt Securities account.
 The results are the same; the reasons for using the alternative approach are to provide additional information that may be needed for more complex accounting and tax purposes.

-Dividend or interest income received on available-for-sale securities is included in net income:
+Interest income received on available-for-sale debt securities is included in net income:

 On the Income Statement